Lady Bird is an affecting look at the relationships that shape us, the beliefs that define us, and the unmatched beauty of a place called home.

 So the story’s structured around lady bird’s senior year in high school.
 Why was that an important moment to set the film around?

-When you are a teenager in America, you organize your life around academic years: Freshman, Sophomore, Junior, Senior.
+When you are a teenager in America, you organize your life around academic years: Freshman, Sophomore, Junior, and Senior.
 It always made sense to me to tell the story of the whole year.
 The rituals of the year, the circularity.
 The way we end where we began.
-It is a spiraling upwards.
+It is spiralling upwards.
 Senior year burns brightly and is also disappearing as quickly as it emerges.
 There is a certain vividness in worlds that are coming to an end.
-There is a pre-sentiment of loss, of “lasts.”
+There is a presentiment of loss, of “lasts.”
 This is true for both parents and children.
 It is something beautiful that you never appreciated and ends just as you come to understand it.
 The way time rushes forward is a theme of the film, one scene tumbling into the next.
 We can never hold onto it.

 As you wrote the script, did you always intend to direct it?

 Writing for me takes a very long time.
 I don’t even really know how long.
 Maybe years, because it isn’t linear.
 It’s a character or a scene here and there.
 I tend to overwrite, hundreds of pages worth of dross.
-Eventually I’ll pare it down and find the essence.
+Eventually, I’ll pare it down and find the essence.
 While I’m writing, though, it seems impossible that it will ever be a movie.
 So the idea of directing wasn’t consciously something I was considering.

 However, once I had the script finished, I knew I would direct it.
 And I knew that it was what I had been intending all along.
 I just couldn’t let myself know it because it would have frightened me.
 I’ve wanted to direct for as long as I can remember, but courage is not something that grows overnight.